greta-dev/greta/README.md

 ![](README_files/figure-markdown_github/top_banner-1.png)

-greta is an R package for writing flexible statistical models and fitting them by MCMC, it's:
+greta is an R package for writing statistical models and fitting them by MCMC, it's:

 **easy** - greta models can be written interactively in R, so there's no need to learn a new language like BUGS or Stan and if you make a mistake you get feedback immediately, not from a compiler.

-**fast** - greta uses Google's [TensorFlow](https://www.tensorflow.org/) computational engine, meaning it's really fast on big datasets and can run in parallel across hundreds of CPUs, or on GPUs.
+**fast** - greta uses Google's [TensorFlow](https://www.tensorflow.org/) computational engine, meaning it's really fast on big datasets and can run in parallel across lots of CPUs, or on GPUs.

 **extensible** - because greta is written in R, you can define your own functions and modules to add new methods and models.